RyanCavanaugh/TNTSHB/intros/TypeScript for the Haskell or ML Programmer.md

 referenced once, so it's not being used to constrain the type of the return value or other parameters.

+### Higher-kinded types

 TypeScript does not have higher kinded types, so the following is not legal:

 ```ts
 function length<T extends ArrayLike<unknown>, U>(m: T<U>) {
 }
 ```

+### Point-free programming

+Point-free programming is possible in JavaScript, but can be verbose.
+In TypeScript, type inference often fails for point-free programs, so you end up specifying type parameters instead of value parameters.
+The result is so verbose that it's usually better to avoid point-free programming.

 ## Module system